Y2K-x/WiFiflex-JLC/README.md

 ![image](https://github.com/supertazon/WiFiflex/assets/1402795/46e0e68d-764e-44ed-8664-1ff353428367)
 ![IMG_3469](https://github.com/supertazon/WiFiflex/assets/1402795/b5aa3793-8d84-407c-8988-c64485fead5c)

+***Note: This version is specifically tailored for production through JLCPCB, as the original design did not fit within their capabilities.
+If you are planning on having these manufactured through a service such as PCBWay or GoldPhoenix's pool, please consider using the original version instead!***

 A flex pcb to easily relocate the Wii WiFi chip for Wii portables (useless for stock Wii) by using the WiFi chip connector.
 The WiFi chip is notorious for being difficult to relocate by handwiring it due to wire length sensitivity.
 License is permissive, you are free to make, sell and distribute the flex pcb.

 The flex pcb is compatible with a OMGWTF trim, it also does not overlap with the NAND relocation flex.

+This version requires that you relocate RA20 from the Wii motherboard directly onto the flex, instead of the flex soldering directly to RA20.
+This was done since JLCPCB's castellation tolerances are not tight enough to support soldering to the 0402 resistor pack.

 Repo contains the KiCad source files (needs KiCad 8.0RC2 minimum to work) and gerbers.